seanf316/PC-Haven/README.md

 **Cookies**

-A Cookie Banner as been implemented to advise vistor of our cookie policy.
+A Cookie Banner has been implemented to advise visitors of our cookie policy.
 It was created by following a tutorial on www.cssscript.com.

 ![Cookie Banner](/docs/readme_screenshots/cookies.jpg)

 **Privacy Policy/T&Cs/FAQ**

-In the Information section in the footer there are links to the sites Privacy Policy, Terms & Conditions and Frequently Asked Questions.
+In the Information section in the footer, there are links to the site's Privacy Policy, Terms & Conditions, and Frequently Asked Questions.

-As the site collects some user data it made sense to add a Privacy Policy, this is also linked in the Cookie Banner.
+As the site collects some user data it made sense to add a Privacy Policy, which is also linked in the Cookie Banner.
 This was created using the [Privacy Policy Generator](https://www.privacypolicygenerator.info/)

 The Terms and Conditions page was built using [WebsitePolicies](https://www.websitepolicies.com/) and was added to provide further information to the user.